tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 It's like pottery.

-Their coach did have to stand-in for Oli at the AniMajor, sure, but I prefer my interpretation.
+Their coach did have to stand-in for Oli at the AniMajor, but I prefer my interpretation.

-**What would success look like?** Kaka avenges Newbee's TI7 silver medal and somewhere Brother Sccc smiles.
+**What would success look like?** Kaka avenges Newbee's TI7 silver medal and somewhere miles away Brother Sccc smiles.

 **What to spam in Twitch chat when iG is winning?** `?` That's all.
 Just `?`

+You had to be there.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="../img/ti9teams/tnc.png" alt="Banner"></p>